dmcbane/ngx-easymde/src/assets/customize.md

 ## Overview

-The following is derived from the [Markdown Guide &ndash; Basic Syntax](https://www.markdownguide.org/basic-syntax/) page from the [Markdown Guide](https://www.markdownguide.org).
+The following is derived from the [Markdown Guide &ndash; Basic Syntax](https://www.markdownguide.org/basic-syntax/) page of the [Markdown Guide](https://www.markdownguide.org).
 Thank you John for the original work and thank you Matt for such an excellent guide.

 John Gruber's original [Markdown design](https://daringfireball.net/projects/markdown/) is supported by almost all markdown processors.
-[Commonmark](https://commonmark.org/) and [Github Flavored Markdown](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) are two commonly used variants.
+[CommonMark](https://commonmark.org/) and [Github Flavored Markdown](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) are two commonly used variants.
 Minor variations and discrepancies between Markdown processors are noted inline wherever possible.

 ## Headings